 1. Do Research Your Topic Thoroughly

-Doing this will also allow you to see what your competitors are writing about (if it’s for your own blog for example), or what your clients’ competitors are writing about.
-This will give you an idea of what you need to include if you want to outrank them in the search results.
+Proper research also allows you to see what your competitors are writing about (if it’s for your own blog for example), or what your clients’ competitors are writing about.
+This will give you an idea of what you need to include if you want to outrank them in the search results!

 Headings are important for content writing because they help readers quickly navigate through the text and make it easier to read.
-Using clear headings and subheadings will help readers understand the content quickly and easily.
+They also help Google and other search engines understand what the content is about.

-Try to keep them fairly short, 60 characters or less (including spaces), as search engines may cut words off at the end if you make it any longer.
+Try to keep them fairly short, usually around 60 characters or less (including spaces), as search engines might cut off words at the end when displaying the content in search results.

 3. Do Use Keywords Throughout Your Content

-Short, concise sentences are easier to read than long ones.
+Short, concise sentences are easier to read than long, complex ones.
 So, make sure you keep them as brief as possible, without making the text seem robotic.
-The same applies for paragraphs – keep them to a maximum of three or four sentences in length in most cases.
+The same applies for paragraphs—keep them to a maximum of three or four sentences in length in most cases.

 5. Do Use Active Voice

 Active verbs help content sound more engaging and dynamic, so try to use them whenever possible.
-This is a tricky concept for many to learn – I also found it hard when I first started, and some passive voice will still slip through the cracks here and there!
+This is a tricky concept for many to learn.
+I also found it hard when I first started, and some passive voice still slips through the cracks here and there!

 You don’t need to remove every single instance of passive voice (sometimes it just makes sense to leave it in).
 However, you can use a tool like this to see where you have a lot of passive voice.